 But did Paul go to the synagogues while he was a Christian?
 "To the Jews I became as a Jew, so that I might win Jews; to those who are under the Law, as under the Law though not being myself under the Law, so that I might win those who are under the Law" (I Corinthians 9:20).
 He had Timothy circumcised, not because of the Law, but in order to make him able to go in among the Jews, as his mother was Jewish.
 "Paul came also to Derbe and to Lystra.
 And a disciple was there, named Timothy, the son of a Jewish woman who was a believer, but his father was a Greek, and he was well spoken of by the brethren who were in Lystra and Iconium.
 Paul wanted this man to go with him; and he took him and circumcised him because of the Jews who were in those parts, for they all knew that his father was a Greek" (Acts 16:1-3).

 But Paul refused to have Titus circumcised.
 "But not even Titus who was with me, being a Greek, was compelled to be circumcised" (Galatians 2:3).
-Neither of Titus" parents were Jewish, so there was no reason to accommodate the Jews in this situation.
+Neither of Titus" parents was Jewish, so there was no reason to accommodate the Jews in this situation.

-When Paul went into a city, and sought out a place where he could testify to Jews about Christ, where would he go?
+When Paul went into a city and sought out a place where he could testify to Jews about Christ, where would he go?
 "And according to Paul's custom, he went to them, and for three Sabbaths reasoned with them from the Scriptures, explaining and giving evidence that the Christ had to suffer and rise again from the dead, and saying, `This Jesus whom I am proclaiming to you is the Christ'" (Acts 17:2-3).
 "And he was reasoning in the synagogue every Sabbath and trying to persuade Jews and Greeks" (Acts 18:4).

 In Acts 17:22, Paul was in the city of Athens preaching to a group of people assembled.
 "So Paul stood in the midst of the Areopagus and said, `Men of Athens, I observe that you are very religious in all respects.'"
 Just what is the Areopagus (Mars Hill—KJV)?
-"From Ares (the name of the Greek deity of war) and a derivative of 4078; rock of Ares, a place in Athens:--Areopagus, Mars' Hill."
+"From Ares (the name of the Greek deity of war) and a derivative of 4078; the rock of Ares, a place in Athens:--Areopagus, Mars' Hill."
 (Strong's Greek Dictionary).
 The fact that Paul went to a place that honored a false god certainly does not mean that he worshipped that God.
 And the fact that Paul went into a synagogue of the Jews does not mean that he went there to worship.
 He went to both places in order to teach the people gathered there.

 If we wanted to address a gathering of Muslims in order to teach them about Jesus Christ, where would be a likely place?
 How about a mosque, where they gather on Fridays?
 But that certainly would not mean that I went to worship the Muslim god Allah.
 So the fact that Paul went into the synagogues on the Sabbath in no way proves that he was "observing" the Sabbath as a good Jew observing the Law.